aiven/terraform-provider-aiven/docs/data-sources/transit_gateway_vpc_attachment.md

 ### Required

-- `peer_cloud_account` (String) AWS account ID or GCP project ID of the peered VPC This property cannot be changed, doing so forces recreation of the resource.
+- `peer_cloud_account` (String) AWS account ID or GCP project ID of the peered VPC.
+This property cannot be changed, doing so forces recreation of the resource.
-- `peer_vpc` (String) Transit gateway ID This property cannot be changed, doing so forces recreation of the resource.
+- `peer_vpc` (String) Transit gateway ID.
+This property cannot be changed, doing so forces recreation of the resource.
 - `vpc_id` (String) The VPC the peering connection belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

 ### Read-Only